s-JoL/Open-Llama/README_en.md

 The Pile
 {'text': 'some text', 'meta': {'pile_set_name': 'Github'}}
 ```

+Verification of data intergrity can be foud in this [issue]((https://github.com/s-JoL/Open-Llama/issues/5)

 ### Data Loading
 The code for loading data can be found in the dataset directory, which includes training a tokenizer using SentencePiece and constructing a DataLoader based on the tokenizer.